garvita-tiwari/garvita-tiwari.github.io/_pages/pnw.md

 from standing atop misty peaks in the Tyrolean and Bavarian Alps,

-to hiking under a sky that never brightened during the polar night in the Arctic—
+to hiking under a sky that never brightened during the polar night in the Arctic,

-trying to chase the same sense of wonder that first stirred in me through the pages of that book.
+ —trying to chase the same sense of wonder that first stirred in me through the pages of that book.
 It wasn’t until June of 2022 that I finally stood there myself, with deep humility in my heart.
-It felt like a whisper from the universe—

-    A reminder of how beautiful our home truly is.
+It felt like a whisper from the universe— *A reminder of how beautiful our home truly is*.

 In the two years since, I’ve returned to this corner of the world time and time again.
 Each visit feels like a love letter to nature.
 And here, I share some of the most breathtaking places I’ve been— places that don’t just *look* beautiful, but *feel* beautiful.